Yellow Ribbon Campaign and Sewol Ferry Protest Movement: South Korea

-In 1986, the same year as the People Power Revolution of 1986 in the Philippines, South Korean activists distributed yellow colored ribbons to support direct elections to advocate for democratization in Korea.
+In 1986, the same year as the People Power Revolution of 1986 in the Philippines, South Korean activists distributed yellow-colored ribbons to support direct elections to advocate for democratization in Korea.
 During the late 1980s, the vivid yellow color was the prominent color in protests following the deaths of students in pro-democracy demonstrations in Seoul, and the yellow ribbons symbolized leftist opposition politics.
 An occasion where the yellow ribbons were used to represent hopes of safe return was when Korean missionaries were held captive in Afghanistan in 2007 and a few thousand of their supporters displayed yellow ribbons.

 Sewol Ferry Protest Movement

 Sewol Ferry Sinking

 On 16 April 2014, the Sewol, a ferry carrying 476 passengers and cargo, capsized off the southern coast of South Korea.
-This incident, known as the 'Sewol Ferry Disaster' or 'Sewol Ferry Sinking,' resulted in the deaths of 304 people, 250 of which were students from Danwon High School in Ansan, who were on a school field trip.
+This incident resulted in the deaths of 304 people, 250 of which were students from Danwon High School in Ansan, who were on a school field trip.
 Most of the 174 survivors had survived because they refused to obey the crew's order to "Stay where you are!"
-Korea's Coast Guard had not managed to save the victims while the government and media reported that people were being rescued, adding to the agony of families and friends of the passengers.
+Korea's Coast Guard had not managed to save the victims while the government and media reported that people were being rescued, adding to the agony of friends and family of the passengers.